 "It's the award of all awards to win.
 The REIQ is our industry body.
 It represents all real estate agents and I just thought wow how amazing if you could win that award.

 "It's certainly prestigious when people find out about it... and it did help me win a listing when I was up against someone else," she says.

 Harvey also touches on the internal self-satisfaction she received outside of the physical and reputational accolades.

-The ability to assess yourself, grow and evolve is key in the real estate industry.
+The ability to assess yourself, grow and evolve is key to winning a real estate industry award.
 It is also one of the reasons why Harvey loves it so much.